Thomas Tibbles: Verdict

-Political Involvement & Death
+Political involvement and death

-After the Trial
+After the trial

-Once the trial of Chief Standing Bear was over, Thomas Tibbles would continue to campaign for equal treatment for Native Americans.
+Once the trial of Standing Bear was over, Thomas Tibbles would continue to campaign for equal treatment for Native Americans.
 During the summer of 1879 until early September of the same year, he went on a speaking tour to Chicago and Boston raising awareness of the plight of the Poncas, in addition to the other tribes in the Nebraska territory, as well as lobbying for Native American citizenship.
-He would set off on another tour with Chief Standing Bear, his son, Woodworker, and his daughter Bright Eyes, who had served as Standing Bear's interpreter at the trial and was also known as Susette LaFlesche.
+He would set off on another tour with Chief Standing Bear, his son, Woodworker, and his daughter Bright Eyes, who had served as Standing Bear's interpreter at the trial and was also known as Susette La Flesche.
 This tour also went through Chicago and Boston, and this time included New York City.
 While traveling, Tibbles would get word that his wife had suddenly died from peritonitis.
-In 1880, Tibbles published his first book under the pseudonym "Zylyff," The Ponca Chiefs: An Account of the Trial of Standing Bear.
+In 1880, Tibbles published his first book under the pseudonym "Zylyff", The Ponca Chiefs: An Account of the Trial of Standing Bear.

 Thomas Tibbles and Susette La Flesche would be married on June 29, 1881, the same year Tibbles published his second book, Hidden Power, this time under his own name.
 They would initially settle in Omaha in a sod house with a farm.
-Both Tibbles and his new wife would continue lecturing throughout 1882-83, and they successfully lobbied for Congress to grant the Omaha tribe permanent individual allotments, though some of them would be dissatisfied about the way the land was divided.
-From 1883 to 1885, they moved to Washington D.C. where they continued to lecture on Indian subjects.
+Both Tibbles and his new wife would continue lecturing throughout 1882–83, and they successfully lobbied for Congress to grant the Omaha tribe permanent individual allotments, though some of them would be dissatisfied about the way the land was divided.
+From 1883 to 1885, they moved to Washington, D.C. where they continued to lecture on Native American subjects.
 They would also go on a speaking tour in England and Scotland in 1886.

-In 1888, Tibbles returned as a reporter to the Omaha World Herald, where, on a visit to Pine Ridge Agency in 1890, he would be an eye witness to and at the forefront of the massacre at Wounded Knee, where he reported the tragedy to the world.
-His work as a journalist would continue for many different newspapers, including working as a Washington correspondent from 1893-1895.
+In 1888, Tibbles returned as a reporter to the Omaha Daily Herald, where on a visit to Pine Ridge Agency in 1890, he would be an eyewitness to and at the forefront of the massacre at Wounded Knee, where he reported the tragedy to the world.
+His work as a journalist would continue for many different newspapers, including working as a Washington correspondent from 1893 to 1895.

-Populism and the Vice-Presidential Nomination
+Populism and the vice-presidential nomination

-After his work in Washington was finished, Tibbles returned to Nebraska and became very involved in the Populist movement, becoming the editor-in-chief of The Independent, a weekly populist newspaper.
-He would become increasingly active in the populist movement until, in 1904, he was nominated to be the Vice-President on the Populist ticket, though his ticket did not win.
+After his work in Washington was finished, Tibbles returned to Nebraska and became very involved in the Populist movement, becoming the editor-in-chief of The Independent, a weekly Populist newspaper.
+He would become increasingly active in the Populist movement until, in 1904, he was nominated to be the vice-president on the Populist ticket, though his ticket did not win.
 This was just a year after his wife's death on May 26, 1903.